blaserlab/datascience.curriculum/README.md

 As you see from the topics below, this workshop starts from the basics and moves through somewhat advanced topics.
 There will be no formal homework or assignments, but you will want to be comfortable with the topics previously presented by the time the next class arrives and to read the course material in advance.
 If there are things that don't make sense or are causing you trouble at first, I encourage you to try to figure them out using Google and Stack Overflow.
 This is the best way to learn.
 Your questions or problems will have been encountered before.

-**Because of the virtual format we won't be able to stop and troubleshoot individual issues during class.**  If we are moving too fast or too slow for the class we can change pace as necessary.
-If you have questions, comments or problems getting things to work, and we don't get to them by the end of class, you can post these issues [here](https://github.com/blaserlab/datascience.curriculum/issues).
+**Because of the virtual format we won't be able to stop and troubleshoot individual issues during class.**   If you have questions, comments or problems getting things to work, and we don't get to them by the end of class, you can post these issues [here](https://github.com/blaserlab/datascience.curriculum/issues).
 You probably aren't the only person with that question/problem, so posting them in this forum will benefit others.

-Each lesson will be conducted using code and data that is publicly available and computationally tractable so you should be able to work on your own.

 Each lesson will be structured in the following way: